 The performance profile of this reader is simply astounding.
 The only caveat is you will need speedy UDMA CF & SD UHS-I cards to really show what it can do.
 If all you own are typical SD cards, then the Lexar's abilities can be considered overkill.

 While Compact Flash (CF) and Secure Digital (SD) card capacities have drastically increased since USB 2.0 was released, the same could not be said of the card readers.
-In fact, there has been in serious need of performance makeover long before USB 3.0 arrived on the scene.
+In fact, there has been in serious need for a performance makeover long before USB 3.0 arrived on the scene.
 With the release of the Lexar Dual-slot USB 3.0 Card Reader, our days of waiting for files to transfer from our cameras to our computers may indeed be over.
-This improved model retains its predecessors dual slot, pop-up design, but in theory, it should make the tedious task of file transfer much more bearable.
-Exactly how much time and effort this new reader will save you and whether or not it's worth the upgrade cost are what I intend to find out.
+This improved model retains its predecessor’s dual-slot, pop-up design, but in theory, it should make the tedious task of file transfer much more bearable.
+Exactly how much time and effort this new reader will save you and whether or not it’s worth the upgrade cost is what I intend to find out.

 The second criterion a card reader must excel at is performance.
 It must be able to transfer your digital files as quickly as possible from the card to your system.
 If it is not faster than directly attaching the camera to the computer the need for such an after-market accessory is quickly diminished.
 In the past, Lexar compact card readers were usually slightly faster than directly attaching the camera, but where both the reader and camera relied on the same USB 2.0 standard, this was not a large enough difference for all consumers to justify the added expense.